pingcap/docs-cn/upgrade-tidb-using-tiup.md

 - Upgrade from TiDB 4.0 versions to TiDB 6.0.
 - Upgrade from TiDB 5.0-5.4 versions to TiDB 6.0.
+- Upgrade from TiDB 6.0 to TiDB 6.1.0 or its patch versions.

 > **Warning:**
 >